tom-craven/ethereum-rpc-gateway-proxy/README.md

 ### System Overview

-1. When a request is made to the proxy server the security handler validates the api-key and the client id is added to the request context.
+1. When a request is made to the proxy server ```/rpc``` endpoint the security handler validates the api-key and the client id is added to the request context.
 2. The request is passed on to the Proxy handler that routes the request to Ethereum and updates the client metrics handler which tracks the client invocations.
-3. Client invocations can be tracked by an endpoint at /count
+3. Client invocations are exposed by an endpoint at ```/clients/invocations```

 ```mermaid
 flowchart TB